nicklafferty/craftycody/content/crochet/pattern-review-the-lovey-dovey-sweater.md

 \-I used a "G" (4.25mm) hook throughout the _entire_ pattern.

 \-For the **Sleeves** section: I did 42 rounds before starting the decreasing rows that make the cuffs.
+Note that the poofy part of the sleeves is about 81 stitches on mine- that's just what I ended up with.
+Yours may be more or less depending on how big/small you make the bodice.

-\-I did 2 rounds of decreases to make the cuffs tighter
+\-I did 2 rounds of decreases to make the cuffs tighter (always try it on to get the fit right!)

 \-Repeated rounds 32-35 an extra time (3x instead of 2x)